1991 Currie Cup Rural C: Competition

 There were four participating teams in the 1991 Currie Cup Rural C competition.
 These teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The winner of the Rural C competition played off against the winner of the Rural D competition for the Bankfin Trophy.

 In addition, all the Currie Cup Rural C teams also played in the 1991 Currie Cup Central / Rural Series.